 By aligning all their messages and communications, businesses can effectively reach their target audiences and achieve their marketing goals.

-By using IMC, businesses can develop a coordinated marketing strategy that incorporates all of their marketing channels, from advertising to public relations to sales.
+By using IMC, businesses can develop a coordinated marketing strategy that incorporates all their marketing channels, from advertising to public relations and sales.

 This approach helps businesses to avoid Duplication of effort and ensures that all of their marketing activities are working together to achieve their goals.